 Location awareness is a prerequisite for situational awareness.
 Inpixon’s RTLS platform ingests diverse data from IoT, third-party, and proprietary sensors designed to detect and position active cellular, WiFi, UWB, & Bluetooth devices.
 This multidisciplinary depiction of indoor data enables users to increase revenue, decrease costs, and enhance safety.

 Location awareness and innovative technologies open the door to a whole new world of time-saving and cost-reducing applications.
 For example, autonomous navigation for robots throughout warehouses becomes achievable when drones are equipped with asset-tracking tags.
-With digitized maps of an indoor environment combined with wayfinding, asset tracking, analytics, and defined geofences, you can build a system that leverages recursive learning with an AI model to increase efficiencies.
+With digitized maps of an indoor environment combined with wayfinding, asset tracking, manufacturing analytics, and defined geofences, you can build a system that leverages recursive learning with an AI model to increase efficiencies.
 One example could be drones moving throughout a facility quickly without bumping into each other.

 Ready to start your smart manufacturing transformation journey?
 Book a short, hassle-free consultation to learn how Inpixon can help enhance your facility.